 The individual responsible for overseeing and coordinating all aspects of an incident response is known as the Incident Commander.
 Their responsibilities encompass supervising the entire incident response process, making critical decisions, and ensuring that the incident is promptly addressed.

-The Incident Commander plays a crucial role in the incident response process.
+An Incident Commander plays a crucial role in the incident response process.
 Their primary responsibility is to ensure that the incident is handled appropriately and that the response team can effectively address the situation.

 The role of an Incident Commander is crucial in incident response.
 They must have experience and a deep understanding of the response process, enabling them to make quick and well-informed decisions.
-Their leadership skills are vital in coordinating the efforts of the response team and ensuring incidents are resolved promptly and effectively.

 Subject Matter Experts